 Smart locks add more value to your home once you start integrating them with other smart devices.

 We can divide the keyless smart locks into two categories based on they are installed.

 - Brand new setup by removing the existing lock.

 All the entry-level smart locks from reputed brands like August, Kwikset, Schlage, Yale, etc are priced under $150.
 They are Bluetooth enabled and work within the house only.

 As stated, they are the basic cheap smart locks with limited connectivity ( 250-300 feet ).
 The real power of smart locks comes alive when you can access them remotely.

-The smart locks are of three types based on protocols they use.
-While buying a smart lock make sure you opt a smart lock using a protocol that will suffice your needs.
+Smart locks are of three types based on the protocols they use.
+While buying a smart lock make sure you opt for a smart lock using a protocol that will suffice your needs.

 Smart Lock Protocols

 The smart lock needs a language, technically called protocol to communicate with other smart home devices.